 - Ak-Jilga petroglyphs - eastern Kuhistoni-Badakhshon, northern Ak-Jilga valley.
 Unique Bronze Age petroglyphs showing chariots, archers, even skeletons.
 Possibly they mark advance of Indo-Europeans.

 - Ancient temple in Bogiv - western Kuhistoni-Badakhshon, east from Khorog.
-Round shaped foundations of ancient, pre-Zoroastrian temple.
+Circular foundations of ancient, pre-Zoroastrian temple.

 - Lyangar petroglyphs (Ljangar, Langar) - southern Kuhistoni-Badakhshon, at Vakhan Valley.
 Numerous (5,878) petroglyphs left by travellers, passing the Pyandj valley.